 Note: New business owners should always seek the guidance of a professional tax consultant, accountant, and/or attorney to verify all legal requirements are met before operating a business.
-A little effort now can save you a lot later!

-Step 1: Determining Your Business Structure
+Step 2: Determining Your Business Structure

 In the State of Texas, there are several legal options for setting up your business structure.
 Given the legal implications when choosing your business structure, new business owners should always seek the guidance of a professional tax consultant, accountant, and/or attorney to verify all legal requirements are met before choosing a business structure.
 The Lawyer Referral Service of Central Texas provides resources for entrepreneurs seeking legal advice.
-The optional legal business structures in the State of Texas are as follows:

-Legal Business Structures in the State of Texas
+Legal Business Structures in the State of Texas:

 Registered Limited Liability Partnership

 Once your research is complete and you have consulted with a legal professional, the following information will guide you to the appropriate local or state agency to file the required paperwork for the business structure you have selected.

 Partnerships, Limited Liability Companies and Corporation - In the State of Texas, all partnerships, limited liability companies and corporations are all filed thru the Office of the Texas Secretary of State.
 Please review their website for information regarding these types of business filings.